BalaKashid/ML-and-Stats-blog-codes/README.md

 # ML-and-Stats-blog-codes
-Codes used in my blog 'ML and Stats' can be found here
+Codes used in my blog 'ML and Stats by Bala' can be found here